lyons89/awesome-proteomics/README.md

 ## 3. Raw data search software/algorithms

-[Fragpipe](https://github.com/Nesvilab/FragPipe) currently my favorite raw file search software.
-It's much faster than maxquant and in my opinion has sleeker GUI.
-In a recent update it also allows searches to be set up on a linux server for even faster results.
-The software is very modular, it consists of [MSfragger](https://msfragger.nesvilab.org/) the database search algorithm, [Philosopher](https://philosopher.nesvilab.org/) that analyzes the database results, as well as others for PTM and TMT integration.
+2017 - [Fragpipe](https://github.com/Nesvilab/FragPipe) - Java - It's a very fast search engine with a nice GUI.
+The software is modular, it consists of [MSfragger](https://msfragger.nesvilab.org/) the database search algorithm, [Philosopher](https://philosopher.nesvilab.org/) that analyzes the database results, as well as others for PTM and TMT integration.

-[MaxQuant](https://www.maxquant.org/) is probably the most used and well known DDA software.
+2008 - [MaxQuant](https://www.maxquant.org/) is probably the most used and well known DDA software.
 Developed by Jurgon Cox, this completely free software is user friendly and is always being updated with new and original features.
-There is even a [youtube](https://www.youtube.com/c/MaxQuantChannel) that has tons of videos on how to use the software.
+There is even a [youtube](https://www.youtube.com/c/MaxQuantChannel) that has tons of videos on how to use the software. - [paper](https://www.nature.com/articles/nbt.1511)

-[Peptide-shaker](https://compomics.github.io/projects/peptide-shaker) is like the swiss army knife of search tools.
-You can search data with multiple search engines inclduing, comet, tide, andromeda, mascot, X!Tandem and more that I've never heard of.

 [MaxQuant Live](https://maxquant.org/mqlive/) for real time monitoring of MS data and acquistion.

+2015 - [Peptide-shaker](https://compomics.github.io/projects/peptide-shaker) is like the swiss army knife of search tools.
+You can search data with multiple search engines inclduing, comet, tide, andromeda, mascot, X!Tandem and more that I've never heard of. [paper](https://www.nature.com/articles/nbt.3109)

-[skyline](https://skyline.ms/project/home/software/skyline/begin.view) - software for targeted proteomics - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5799042/)
+2010 - [skyline](https://skyline.ms/project/home/software/skyline/begin.view) - software for targeted proteomics - [paper](https://pubmed.ncbi.nlm.nih.gov/20147306/)

+2012 - [Comet](https://uwpr.github.io/Comet/) - C++ - Free and open-source search engine, lately it's had several  - [paper](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/abs/10.1002/pmic.201200439)

+2023 - [Sage](https://github.com/lazear/sage) - Rust - most likely the current fasest search engine, it's completely terminal based but if you learn to use it, it will be worth it - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.3c00486?ref=PDF)

 ## 4. Assorted pipeline Tools